swaptacular/swpt_accounts/protocol.rst

 status_flags : int32
    Account status bit-flags.
 Different server implementations may use these flags for different purposes.
+The lowest 16 bits are
+   reserved:

-The lowest 16 bits are reserved.
-Bit ``0`` has the meaning "unreachable account", indicating that the account can not receive incoming transfers.
+   * Bit ``0`` has the meaning "unreachable account", indicating that the account can not receive incoming transfers.

+   * Bit ``1`` has the meaning "overflown account", indicating that the account's principal have breached the ``int64`` boundaries.

 last_config_ts : date-time
    MUST contain the value of the ``ts`` field in the latest applied